guMcrey/version-rocket/README.md

 ```

-#### If you want to push the successful deployment message to the group chat where lark Robot is located, please continue.
+#### If you want to push the successful deployment message to the group chat where lark Robot is located, please continue

 ```javascript